microsoft/vscode-docs/docs/python/testing.md

     ![Run test icon displayed on the gutter when the test file is open in the editor](images/testing/run-tests-gutter.png)

 - From the **Command Palette** by running any of the following commands, according to your preference:
-    - `Test: Run All Tests` -  runs all tests that have been discovered.
+    - **Test: Run All Tests** -  runs all tests that have been discovered.
-    - `Test: Run Tests in Current File` - runs all tests in a file that that is open in the editor.
+    - **Test: Run Tests in Current File** - runs all tests in a file that that is open in the editor.
+    - **Test: Run Test at Cursor** - runs only the test method where you have your cursor focused on the editor.

 - From the **Test Explorer**: